Dental instrument: Burs

-Burs are also classified by the type of shank.
-For instance a latch type, or right angle bur, is only used in the slow speed handpiece with contra-angle attachment.
-Long shank or shaft is only used in the slow speed when the contra-angle is not in use, and finally a friction grip bur, which is a small bur, is used only in the high-speed handpiece.
+For instance, a latch type, or right angle bur, is only used in the slow-speed handpiece with contra-angle attachment.
+A long shank or shaft is only used in slow speed when the contra-angle is not in use, and finally, a friction grip bur, which is a small bur, is used only in the high-speed handpiece.

 There are many bur shapes that are utilized in various specific procedures.